kmittle/Grasp-Detection-NBMOD/README.md

 # Download NBMOD and Model Weights
+Currently, the open-source code available is for the RAGT-3/3 model.
+You can modify the variable 'anchor' in the 'Anchor.py' file to change the number of anchors in each grid cell.
+The code for the RAST and RAGT models will be uploaded soon.

 The NBMOD is available at [NBMOD](https://pan.baidu.com/s/1kHtTKYkqFciJpfiMkEENaQ), with the password for extraction being 6666.

 The weights of models are available at [Weights](https://pan.baidu.com/s/18tAB5Yuu0yAJiyQvjE2vJw).
 The password for extraction is 6666.